jakubd/unofficial-autotrader-scraper/README.md

 to a Sqlite database.
 This will include things that are typically not contained in the search parameters of the site.
 For example you can order by dealer to plan visiting as many as you can in one trip.

-Data captured includes model, car brand, price, mileage.
+Data captured includes model, car brand, price, mileage, market value assessment.
 It tries some fuzzy terms in order to determine whether the vehicle posted has a backup camera, has ABS and whether the seller mentions that there is only one previous owner.

 I originally made this program in order to find trends in used car postings in my area as well as to satisfy my basic